crcresearch/ndcmsT3/docs/resources/ndcms.md

 ### Home Area

-Each user has a home directory on `/afs/crc.nd.edu/user` with 100GB of personal disk space that is backed up nightly.
+Each user has a home directory on `/users` with 100GB of personal disk space that is backed up nightly and cannot be increased.
 This is where you should keep software that you're developing, papers that you're writing, your thesis draft, etc. Basically, use this for anything that you would be very sad to have to recreate if it were accidentally deleted or lost due to hardware failure.

 To check the quota use `fs lq` (short for “fileservice listquota”)